 “I’ve grown up around it.
 My father and grandfather were dentists,” Wolfenden said, adding that he loves working with people and not in front of a computer.
 “I love being able to work with my hands and to be able to converse with somebody and the ability to improve their quality of life as well.”

 “Every patient I greet, I ask, ‘How have you been?’
 They show me pictures.
-They tell me stories,” Deschene said.
+They tell me stories,” Wolfenden said.
 “I’m interested in their entire life, not just their mouth.”

-Wolfenden and Deschene will host an open house 3-6 p.m.
+Wolfenden and Wolfenden will host an open house 3-6 p.m.
 June 17 at Berthoud Dental Care to celebrate their transition.